Frank-Proulx/w11_speciality_food_products/README.md

 * Enter `rspec` into the terminal to confirm passing of all tests.
 * Run `rails s` to start the Rails server.
 * Open browswer and enter the url http://localhost:3000/ unless otherwise prompted in the terminal.
+* Running `rake db:setup` will seed the database with two users, one admin and one not.
+The login for the admin is `admin@email.com` and the login for the non-admin user is `user@email.com`, password for both is `testing`.

 ## Known Bugs